-Dower Course Ctron at la Weeks Power Source Strengths Weaknesses Description: electricity is created by moving water.
+Power Source Strengths Weaknesses Hydro Description: Electricity is created by moving water.
 Dams are built to control the flow of water, and the motion is used to turn machines called turbines.
 The spinning turbines generate electricity.
-Creates low level of pollution Can be generated 24 hours per day Limited supply of available rivers (Hydroelectricity is already one of Africa's main power sources, and many of its major rivers, such as the Congo, have already been dammed).
-Disrupts the natural environment- especially for fish and water plants.
-Solar Description: electricity is created using radiation from the sun.
+Creates low level of pollution.
+Can be generated 24 hours per day.
+Limited supply of available rivers (Hydroelectricity is already one of Africa's main power sources, and many of its major rivers, such as the Congo, have already been dammed).
+Disrupts the natural environment - especially for fish and water plants.
+Solar Description: Electricity is created using radiation from the sun.
 Solar panels capture sunlight and store energy in batteries.
-Creates low level of pollution Only reliable on clear, sunny days, and can't be used at night.
+Creates low level of pollution.
+Only reliable on clear, sunny days, and can't be used at night.
 No sun means no power!
 Panels and batteries contain hazardous materials.
 Disrupts natural environment by using large amounts of land to lay out all the solar panels needed.
-Wind Description: electricity is created by wind.
+Wind Description: Electricity is created by wind.
 Gigantic windmills are made out of steel, iron, and plastic.
 Wind moves the blades, and their spinning creates electricity.
-Creates low level of pollution Only reliable on windy days-most windmills spin under 30% of the time.
+Creates low level of pollution.
+Only reliable on windy days - most windmills spin under 30% of the time.
 Makes a lot of noise and visual pollution.
 Many birds get killed when flying by windmills.
 Disrupts natural environment by using large amounts of land.
 Hard to dispose of broken windmills.
-Nuclear Creates low quantity of pollution Can be generated 24 hours per day Low amount of uranium needed Very safe Very expensive to build and operate power plants.
+Nuclear Description: Electricity is created from the splitting of uranium atoms - a process called fission.
+This generates heat to produce steam, which is used by a turbine generator to generate electricity.
+Creates low quantity of pollution.
+Can be generated 24 hours per day.
+Low amount of uranium needed.
+Very safe.
+Very expensive to build and operate power plants.
 Although people think nuclear power is dangerous, modern technology has made it very safe.

-Power Source Strengths Weaknesses Coal Description: electricity is created by moving steam.
+Power Source Strengths Weaknesses Description: Electricity is created by moving steam.
 Coal is mined from the earth, and then used to heat water that becomes steam.
 The steam rises and causes turbines to spin.
-Easy to find Low costs Can be generated 24 hours per day Easy to transport and store Creates high levels of air pollution.
+Easy to find.
+Low costs.
+Can be generated 24 hours per day.
+Easy to transport and store.
+Creates high levels of air pollution.
 Disrupts natural environment by using large amounts of land for mining.
-10 Clean Coal with "scrubbing" technologies Description: the same process for creating energy as Coal, but with an added process for cleaning pollution.
-Easy to find Low costs Can be generated 24 hours per day Easy to transport and store Creates low level of pollution Disrupts the natural environment by using large amounts of land for mining.
-The state of the s Natural Gas with "fracking" technologies Description: electricity is created by moving steam.
+Clean Coal with "scrubbing" technologies Description: The same process for creating energy as coal, but with an added process for cleaning pollution.
+Scrubbing: The process of removing sulfur dioxide from gas.
+Easy to find.
+Low costs.
+Can be generated 24 hours per day.
+Easy to transport and store.
+Creates low level of pollution.
+Disrupts the natural environment by using large amounts of land for mining.
+Natural GaS with "fracking" technologies Description: Electricity is created by moving steam.
 Natural gas is drilled out of the earth using high pressure and water.
 Then it is used to heat water that becomes steam.
 The steam rises and causes turbines to spin.
-High amounts recently discovered in Congo region Low costs Can be generated 24 hours per day Easy to transport and store Found in areas close to protected forests.
+High amounts recently discovered in Congo region.
+Low costs.
+Can be generated 24 hours per day.
+Easy to transport and store.
+Found in areas close to protected forests.
 Disrupts the natural environment during drilling.
+Fracking: Drilling and then injecting hextract oil or gas. igh pressure fluid deep in the earth to